jasl/ueditor_rails/README.markdown

 ## Help me

 You can open tickets to notice me bugs or suggestions, also you can fork it and send me PR.

-With power of open source, we could made it better and reduce more developer's work.

 ## License
 This project rocks and uses [MIT-LICENSE](http://jasl.mit-license.org/).
 Jasl